MicrosoftDocs/machine-learning-server-docs/microsoft-r/rebranding-microsoft-r-server.md

 ---

-# Microsoft R Server is now Machine Learning Server
+# Microsoft R Server is now Microsoft Machine Learning Server

-In September 2017, Microsoft R Server was released under the new name of **Machine Learning Server 9.2**.
+In September 2017, Microsoft R Server was released under the new name of **Microsoft Machine Learning Server 9.2**.
 The rebranding reflects that Python has joined R on the list of supported languages and capabilities.
 The R capabilities have also been enhanced.
 There is no loss of functionality for users of a prior R Server release.

 [Read the "What's new in this release."](whats-new-in-machine-learning-server.md)